 Another use of a PRN for the NeuraLabel 300x printer is to capture ink usage required for a given label.
-NeuraLabel offers a free InkEstimator application which will read the PRN and calculate ink usage and costs.
+NeuraLabel offers a free InkEstimator application that will read the PRN and calculate ink usage and costs.
 This program will also provide driver setting options that might suggest alternative settings that can save ink and lower costs.
-Finally with just the one PRN file, InkEstimator can calculate the number of printed labels possible with a single set of ink.
+Finally, with just one PRN file, InkEstimator can calculate the number of printed labels possible with a single set of ink.

 Adobe Reader makes printing to a file easy, but not all applications have this feature.
 Print to File is not found, for example, in any of the Microsoft Office Products.
 When you can’t find this feature in your application, here’s what you need to do.

 When you installed your NeuraLabel printer driver or any printer driver, you selected a printing port.
 This port might be an internet TCP/IP address, a USB port, or it might be a printer name that is actually connecting the printer to a TCP/IP or USB port.
 However, you can also set this port to Print to File.
 If you do this, the driver will no longer send files over the network or USB to the printer, but to a PRN file instead.
 As with the previous scenario, when you print in this way, you will be presented with a dialog that asks for a file name and location.